-This article is part of CFO Tax Dispute Insights, Counter Tax Litigators LLP’s executive series delivering strategic guidance to mid-market businesses and CFOs on navigating high-stakes CRA disputes, reassessments, and tax litigation.
+This article is part of Counter Tax Litigators LLP’s "Private Enterprise Tax Risk & Dispute Series," delivering strategic guidance to finance leaders monitoring and navigating high-stakes tax risks, challenges, and disputes.

 Executive Summary